 Well, most of you know Damian Lewis is a proud patron of Cure EB.

 The kids that are born with Recessive Dystropic Epidermolysis Bullosa (RDEB) or EB for short lack the protein that holds their skin together.
 They have extremely fragile skin that they are sometimes called “butterfly children.”
 Lots of activities we take for granted as easy routines in our daily lives are a struggle for them.
 Can you imagine a day where your dressing up takes up to two hours and eating and drinking cause blisters in your mouth and throat?
 These kids have to deal with this kind of pain every single day.
 Besides, they are under extra risk to develop skin cancer later in life and their life expectancy is not very long.

 Sharmila and James Collins are the two heroes behind Cure EB (formerly Sohana Research Fund) – a fund to raise awareness as well as money for research to ultimately have a cure for this terrible skin condition.
 The couple founded Cure EB because their daughter Sohana was born with this condition.
-Here is what Sohana, now 17, says about EB.
+Here is what Sohana, now a college student, says about EB.

-Here is Damian sending a heartfelt message to support Cure EB on BGC Charity Day last September.
+Here is Damian sending a heartfelt message to support Cure EB on BGC Charity Day in September 2020.